etraveli/javascript-style-guide/react/README.md

 - Avoid using an array index as `key` prop, prefer a stable ID. eslint: [`react/no-array-index-key`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-array-index-key.md)

   > Why?
 Not using a stable ID [is an anti-pattern](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318) because it can negatively impact performance and cause issues with component state.

-    We don’t recommend using indexes for keys if the order of items may change.
+Also the order of items might change

      ```jsx
       // bad